HOW TO HAVE AMAZING 10-14 DAYS IN GERMANY

 Check out my Berlin itinerary with more travel tips for more detailed information.

-If you are looking for accommodation in Berlin, check out this hotel which is located close to Charlie´s Checkpoint and is also close to other main attractions in Berlin.
+If you are looking for accommodation in Berlin, check out this hotel located close to Charlie´s Checkpoint and close to other main attractions in Berlin.

 From Berlin to Hamburg